 - Remove the lens and gasket gently from the assembly ring.

-- Remove the lens and gasket carefully from the fixture housing.
+- Take out the lens and gasket carefully from the fixture housing.

 - Remove the old gasket from the lens.